Course PortfolioCopyright: © LuFG i9

-The Learning Technologies Research Group of Computer Science Department 9 is working in two areas: Learning Technologies and Didactics of Computer Science.
+The Learning Technologies & Computing Education Research Group is working in two areas: Learning Technologies and Didactics of Computer Science.
 The courses offered for the area of Learning Technologies revolve around the concepts, principles, methods and tools for the development of innovative learning environments, their architecture or their components.
-This also includes courses on learning theories and didactic models as the theoretical basis as well as programming languages and web technologies as the technical basis.
+This also includes courses on learning theories and didactic models as the theoretical basis as well as programming languages, web technologies, and data analytics as the technical basis.

 The lecture Elearning requires programming skills and experience with web technologies.
 The lecture Introduction to Web Technologies is an introductory lecture teaching competences in developing web applications.
 The lecture Advanced Learning Technologies deals with web development frameworks.

-For specialization we offer constantly changing seminars, labs, Bachelor and Master theses in our research field of learning technologies, combining and deepening the skills of all of these lectures.
+For specialization we offer constantly changing seminars, labs, research focus classes, and Bachelor & Master theses in our research field of learning technologies, combining and deepening the skills of all of these lectures.

 Teaching in Didactics of Computer Science